chromaui/chromatic-docs/branching-and-baselines.md

 ## Baselines

-Chromatic compares snapshots to a baseline: the last known “good” state of the story.
+Chromatic tests compare snapshots to a baseline: the last known “good” state of the story.

-Each story has its own baseline that is tracked independently each branch.
+Each story has its own baseline that is tracked independently on each branch.
 When you approve a snapshot you also update the baseline for that story, for the purposes of the branch it is one.
 When you merge that branch into another (for instance back into `master`), the baseline comes with it.

-The way the baseline calculation works is involved.
+The way the baseline calculation works is nuanced.
 See the section [below](#calculating-baselines) for more information.

 ---